kenhanson/Triangle-Classifier/README.md

 ### Running Triangle Classifier

-After a successful installation of the program, navigate to the **C:\projects\triangle-classifier\target** directory.
+After a successful installation of the program, navigate to the **C:\projects\Triangle-Classifier-master\Triangle-Classifier-master\triangle-classifier\target** directory at a command prompt.
 Then run Triangle Classifier with the following command which is followed by three arguement values representing the three triangle side lengths of the triangle to classify.
 For this example the side lengths are 1.5, 1.5 and 1.5:

 **java -jar triangle-classifier-0.0.1-SNAPSHOT-jar-with-dependencies.jar 1.5 1.5 1.5**
 The result for this example will be **equilateral**.